shekhar10feb/Painting-Mela/README.md

 # Painting-Mela
 It is a website, where one can make/upload his/her painting and world can see it.
+In this project, I used Bootstrap framework.